 Where nature meets history in a most striking encounter

-Wondrously spread at an altitude of 660 meters, with mountainous landscapes of exceptional natural beauty and the flow of the Aliakmon River’s tributary, the Municipality of Argos Orestiko is not merely an accessible destination for mountain lovers; it is also a fascinating journey through history, culture, and traditions that come alive with every step you take.
+Nestled at an altitude of 660 metres, surrounded by mountain landscapes of exceptional natural beauty and shaped by the Aliakmonas River as it carves its riverside terrain, the Municipality of Argos Orestiko is not merely an accessible destination for nature enthusiasts.
+It is a place where history, culture, and local traditions blend seamlessly with the landscape, inviting you to experience a region that reveals a different story at every turn.

-Strolling through historical neighborhoods
+Strolling through historical neighbourhoods

-Trips, recreation, and wellness: unique experiences by River Aliakmon
+Trips, recreation, and wellness: unique experiences by Aliakmon River

 Within the beautiful natural landscape of the wider area, shaped by the continuous flow of the Aliakmon—the longest river in Greece—you will find the ideal setting for outdoor activities: hiking, mountain biking, climbing, off-road routes, and even motorsports.
-A key attraction for lovers of natural history is the Petrified Forest, the most prominent finds of which are displayed at the Museum of Paleontology and Paleobotany in the mountain village of Nostimo—an excellent family activity that sparks children’s imagination, transporting them to the region’s prehistoric environment.
-Your journey also offers a deeply rejuvenating experience with moments of complete relaxation at the Ammoudara thermal baths, located right beside the river.
+A key attraction for lovers of natural history is the Petrified Forest, the most significant finds of which are displayed at the Museum of Paleontology and Paleobotany in the mountain village of Nostimo—an excellent family activity that sparks children’s imagination, transporting them to the region’s prehistoric environment.
+Your journey also offers a deeply rejuvenating experience, with moments of complete relaxation at the Ammoudara thermal baths, located right beside the river.

 Festivals, Traditions, and Local Cuisine

 The cultural life of Argos Orestiko is rich in events and vibrant throughout the year—no matter the season, there is always something happening.
 Customs such as the Loukatsaria of Germa and the Klidonas keep folk memory alive through processions and performances that bring generations together.
 The Argos Orestiko Carnival fills the winter days with laughter and joy, while at the beginning of autumn, local women showcase their skill in handmade pastry sheets during the Epirus Pie Festival.
-At the end of October in Kastanofyto, one of the renowned Kastanochoria (chestnut villages) of the area, a large Chestnut Festival takes place, well worth adding to your itinerary.
+At the end of October in Kastanofyto, one of the renowned Kastanochoria (the chestnut villages) of the area, a large Chestnut Festival takes place, well worth adding to your itinerary.
 A true taste of Argos Orestiko cuisine—deeply connected to seasonal produce and Macedonian hospitality—can be enjoyed in the local tavernas and cafés.

 Every moment in Argos Orestiko becomes an unforgettable experience: from strolls through picturesque neighbourhoods and excursions into nature, to festivals, traditions, and authentic local flavours, the destination combines authenticity, history, and warm hospitality, inviting you to discover it and make it your own.